MicrosoftDocs/sql-docs/docs/relational-databases/errors-events/mssqlserver-15581-database-engine-error.md

 ## Explanation

 Error 15581 is raised when [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] is not able to recover a database that is enabled for transparent data encryption (TDE).
-A message An error message like the following is logged in the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] error log
+An error message like the following is logged in the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] error log

 > 2020-01-14 22:16:26.47 spid20s Error: 15581, Severity: 16, State: 3.
 2020-01-14 22:16:26.47 spid20s Please create a master key in the database or open the master key in the session before performing this operation.